Constructing bounded orbits of special types on homogeneous spaces: Introduction

 and

 \begin{thm} \cite[Theorem 1.3]{KR1} Let $X$ and $F$ be as above, and let $y \in E(F,\infty)$; then

 \end{thm}

 Here and hereafter "dim" stands for \hd.
 In fact, even though it was not mentioned in \cite{KR1}, the proof actually demonstrates the thickness of the set in the left-hand side of \eqref{dim1}.
 Also, by the standard "slicing" argument (see \S \ref{sec: reduction to H}), it can be easily derived from Theorem \ref{main-lemma} that for any $y \in E(F,\infty)$ the set $A(F_+,y) \cap E(F_+,\infty)$ is thick.
 The proof of the above theorem used the technique of continued fractions, and in fact the result can be interpreted within the framework of Diophantine approximation.
-Namely it constructs numbers that are badly approximable but not $\nu$-Dirichlet improvable, where $\nu$ is an irreducible norm on $\R^2$.
-See \cite{KR, KR1, KRS, AD} for more detail, and \cite{MS} for some new results in that direction.
+Namely it constructs numbers that are badly approximable but not $\nu$-Dirichlet improvable, where $\nu$ is an irreducible norm on $\R^2$ whose unit ball is not a parallelogram.
+See \cite{AD, KR, KR1, KRS} for more detail, and \cite{MS} for some new results in that direction.

 One of the main results of this paper is a generalization of Theorem \ref{main-lemma} to a wider class of flows on \hs s.

 \begin{thm} Let $X = G/\Gamma$ and $F = \{g_t : t\in\R\}\subset G$, where \begin{itemize} \item $G$ is a Lie group with discrete center, \item $\Gamma$ is a non-uniform lattice in $G$, \item $g_t$ is as in \eqref{gt}, where $a_0 \in \fg\nz$ is $\ad$-diagonalizable over $\Co$; \item the action of $F$ on $(X,m_X)$ is mixing. \end{itemize} Let $y \in E(F,\infty)$.
 Then for any non-empty open $U\subset X$ we have